D2MBingo5/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+On line 56 at ${name}.
+The parameter "name" is not in the function that looks for it, but the parent of that function instead.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The part of the string that reads "rolled a" is always the same while the variables "name" and "newRoll" change.

 c.
 What is the lexical scope of `newRoll`?

+The function nested inside of the function PersonalDice(name){}

 ### Task 3 - Stretch Goals